History of Armenia: Transcaucasian Federation (1917–1918)

 During the Russian Revolution, the provinces of the Caucasus seceded and formed their own federal state called the Transcaucasian Federation.
 Competing national interests and war with Turkey led to the dissolution of the republic half a year later, in April 1918.

 After the Russian Revolution of 1917 and the takeover of the Bolsheviks, Stepan Shaumyan was placed in charge of Russian Armenia.
 In September 1917, the convention in Tiflis elected the Armenian National Council, the first sovereign political body of Armenians since the collapse of Lesser Armenia in 1375.
 Meanwhile, both the Ittihad (Unionist) and the Nationalists moved to win the friendship of the Bolsheviks.

 Mustafa Kemal (Atatürk) sent several delegations to Moscow in an attempt to win some support for his own post-Ottoman movement in what he saw as a modernised ethno-nationalist Turkey.
 This alliance proved disastrous for the Armenians.
-The signing of the Ottoman-Russian friendship treaty (1 January 1918), helped Vehib Pasha to attack the new Republic.
+The signing of the Ottoman-Russian friendship treaty (1 January 1918) helped Vehib Pasha to attack the new republic.
 Under heavy pressure from the combined forces of the Ottoman army and the Kurdish irregulars, the Republic was forced to withdraw from Erzincan to Erzurum.
 In the end, the Republic had to evacuate Erzurum as well.

 Further southeast, in Van, the Armenians resisted the Turkish army until April 1918, but eventually were forced to evacuate it and withdraw to Persia.
 Conditions deteriorated when Azerbaijani Tatars sided with the Turks and seized the Armenian's lines of communication, thus cutting off the Armenian National Councils in Baku and Yerevan from the National Council in Tiflis.
 The First Republic of Armenia was established on 28 May 1918.

 Georgian–Armenian War (1918)

 During the final stages of World War I, the Armenians and Georgians had been defending against the advance of the Ottoman Empire.
-In June 1918, in order to forestall an Ottoman advance on Tiflis, the Georgian troops had occupied the Lori Province which at the time had a 75% Armenian majority.
+In June 1918, to forestall an Ottoman advance on Tiflis, the Georgian troops had occupied the Lori Province which at the time had a 75% Armenian majority.

 After the Armistice of Mudros and the withdrawal of the Ottomans, the Georgian forces remained.
 The Georgian Menshevik parliamentarian Irakli Tsereteli suggested that the Armenians would be safer from the Turks as Georgian citizens.
-The Georgians offered a quadripartite conference comprising Georgia, Armenia, Azerbaijan, and the Mountainous Republic of the Northern Caucasus in order to resolve the issue.
+The Georgians offered a quadripartite conference comprising Georgia, Armenia, Azerbaijan, and the Mountainous Republic of the Northern Caucasus to resolve the issue.
 The Armenians rejected this proposal.
 In December 1918, the Georgians were confronting a rebellion chiefly in the village of Uzunlar in the Lori region.
 Within days, hostilities commenced between the two republics.

 The Georgian–Armenian War was a border war fought in 1918 between the Democratic Republic of Georgia and the First Republic of Armenia over the then disputed provinces of Lori and Javakheti which had been historically bi-cultural Armenian-Georgian territories, but were largely populated by Armenians in the 19th century.